Mange/roadie/README.md

 * `config.action_mailer.default_url_options` - Used for making URLs absolute.
 * `config.assets.enabled` - If the asset pipeline is turned off, Roadie will default to searching for assets in `public/stylesheets`.
 * `config.roadie.provider` - Set the provider manually, ignoring all other options.
 Use for advanced cases, or when you have non-default paths or other options.
+* `config.roadie.after_inlining` - Set a custom inliner for the HTML document.
+The custom inliner in invoked after the default inliner.

 Usage
 -----